5 examples of offline CRO to help shape your online A/B tests

 BONUS: 6 more examples of offline CRO

-- Playing stereotypical French music in a supermarket's wine aisle boosted sales of that French wine
+- Playing stereotypical French music in a supermarket's wine aisle boosted sales of French wine

 - A study showed that contactless card payments are perceived to be cheaper than cash